StephenGenusa/ai-ensemble-suite/README.md

 # AI Ensemble Suite

 > **Alpha Release (v0.5)**: This library is in active development.
 While already functional and useful for real-world applications, some APIs may change, and additional cleanup and feature development are in progress.
 Feedback and contributions are welcome!
+>
+> I have added another interesting example examples/debate_cyclical_improvement.py.
+> This example sumbits a query, performs answer inference and then performs an iterative critique with scoring followed
+> by improvement of the answer based on the critique until the judging AI rates the answer as 10/10 or max_iterations
+> occurs.
+This is a very cool example IMO.
+>
+> Evaluation:
+> ----------
+> RATING: 10
+>
+> EXPLANATION: This response is comprehensive, well-organized, and
+> addresses all aspects of the original query.
+It provides an informed
+> perspective on the likelihood of achieving AGI in the next decade,
+> potential societal implications, and various factors to consider, such
+> as economic impacts, global disparities, intermediate milestones,
+> biases in development, and ethical guidelines.
+The response is also
+> written in a clear, concise manner that makes it easy for readers to
+> understand.
+Overall, this is an exceptional response that deserves a
+> perfect score of 10.
+>
+> Rating: 10.0/10

 [![Python Versions](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-blue.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)